 Are there clubs and organizations for education majors?

 Yes!
 There are clubs and student organizations of all kinds.
-Many of our students join Texas Association of Future Educators (TAFE), Kappa Delta Pi, PSUN, COE Ambassadors, Bilingual Education Student Organization, Student Advisory Board for Diversity, Equity and Inclusion, or the Sam Houston Council for Exceptional Children; to name a few!
+Many of our students join Texas Association of Future Educators (TAFE), Kappa Delta Pi, PSUN, COE Ambassadors, Bilingual Education Student Organization, or the Sam Houston Council for Exceptional Children; to name a few!
 Learn More

 We host a college wide Opportunity Fair at the beginning of each semester.
 This event is an opportunity for students to learn more about all the organizations, service projects and leadership opportunities in the college.